howdyai/botkit/docs/readme-web.md

-# Botkit for the Web
+# Botkit Web Connector

-Table of Contents

 ## What is this?

-Botkit includes a built-in chat server that can send and receive messages using real-time websocket connections, or asynchronous webhooks.
+Botkit's Web Connector includes a built-in chat server that can send and receive messages using real-time websocket connections or asynchronous webhooks.
 This allows Botkit bots to live on the web, or be embedded into websites and native mobile apps.

 Botkit's built-in chat server does not require any third party services to work - messages are sent and received directly by your own app!

 ## Getting Started

-To use Botkit for the Web, grab the starter kit project.
-This includes all the pieces you'll need:
+Everything you need to build your bot is included in [Botkit Anywhere](https://github.com/howdyai/botkit-starter-web), a boilerplate project that includes all the components needed to operate your bot, as well as sample code and extra features.

+* All the features of Botkit Core and Botkit Studio
-* Botkit and the built-in chat server
+* A built-in chat server that can handle thousands of simultaneous conversations
-* A customizable chat client built with HTML, CSS, and vanilla Javascript
+* A customizable front-end chat client built with HTML, CSS, and Javascript
-* A webserver for serving the application to users
+* A webserver for serving the application to users and hosting your bot's business logic

+*Most developers should start with the starter kit rather than make direct use of the Botkit Core library.*

 ### **Botkit Studio**